MaddestCattest/100-Line-Platformer/README.md

 Source code of 100 Line Platformer

+📁 File Locations
-Server.lua is a Server Script in game.ServerScriptService Client.lua is a LocalScript in game.Players.StarterPlayerScripts
+1. Server.lua is a Server Script in game.ServerScriptService
+2. Client.lua is a LocalScript in game.Players.StarterPlayerScripts

 Game: https://www.roblox.com/games/17681303053/100-Line-Platformer